2.5 Responsible business conduct towards the financial sector

 Fostering sustainable development

 For SZKB, healthy growth means balancing economic success with environmental and social responsibility.
-The aim is to achieve a balanced combination of long-term stability, innovation and sustainable value creation.
+The aim is to achieve a balanced combination of long-term stability innovation and sustainable value creation.
 Healthy growth results from various measures adopted within the framework of the corporate and sustainability strategy.
 There are no stand-alone measures or objectives in this regard.
-As part of a review of the sustainability strategy to be carried out in 2025, SZKB will reassess and, if necessary, adapt its sustainability targets and measures to meet legal requirements and its own standards in terms of sustainable development.
-It will then be considered whether new measures or objectives in the area of "healthy growth" are necessary.

 Minimising reputational risks

-Since 2024, SZKB has been integrating ESG risk drivers into its comprehensive risk management system.
-As a result of this expansion, processes have been implemented that systematically assess the impact of a risk on its reputation and, if necessary, minimise the risk through appropriate action.
+SZKB integrates ESG risk drivers into its bank-wide risk management system.
+As a result, the impact of a risk on its reputation is systematically assessed and, if necessary, minimised through appropriate action.

 Assessment of effectiveness